gethuman/pancakes/README.md

 {resource}{AdapterType}Service (ex. postSearchService, userRealtimeService, etc.)

 As mentioned earlier, simply referencing {resource}Service will point to the default adapter service.
-Within each adapter folder there are typically three files:
+Within each adapter folder there are typically two files:

 1. The adapter itself that contains the method implementations for a given interface (ex. create, update, remove, find)
-1. Filters that are specific to the adapter type, but NOT the adapter implementation.
-Filters are simply data in, data out either before or after an adapter method is called.
 1. Wrapper classes that simply provide sugar and utility functionality for a given external system.
 So, these would be lower level than the transactional method and closer tied to the target back end for that adapter.